tidytranscriptomics-workshops/iscb2022_tidytranscriptomics/README.md

 ### Workshop Participation

-The workshop format is a 2 hour session consisting of lecture, hands-on demos, exercises and Q&A.
+The workshop format is a 1.5 hour session consisting of lecture, hands-on demo, exercises and Q&A.

 ### Workshop goals and objectives